Protesters barricade Cal Anderson Park to stop homeless-camp removal by city

 On the playfield nearby, people unassociated with the protest or encampments exercised and walked dogs.

-So far, no parks staff are obvious or attempted to move into the park.
+So far, no parks staff attempted to move into the park.

 Mayor Jenny Durkan and the City Council have come under pressure from some of the park’s neighbors to address what has arguably become Seattle’s most prominent encampment.